lisiyi1993/COMP767-RL-Project/README.md

 ## This project consists of the following parts.

 #### [[minipacman.ipynb]](https://github.com/lisiyi1993/COMP767-RL-Project/blob/master/minipacman.ipynb)
-This is the notebook for showing how does the Minipacman work.
+This is the notebook for showing how does the Minipacman environment work.

 #### [[actor_critic.ipynb]](https://github.com/lisiyi1993/COMP767-RL-Project/blob/master/actor_critic.ipynb)